International Foundation Programme - Business and Law

 12 and 9 month IFP students only

 This module provides you with the opportunity to familiarise yourself with the skills needed to study in a UK university.
 You will learn about UK Higher Education culture, and acquaint yourself with the many university support mechanisms to develop your skills and thrive at university.
-This will be learnt through a number of ways including onsite communicative and task-based learning.
-This will engage you in the active use of the English language and encourage you to study at university more proactively and independently.

 In addition, you will also be introduced to your subject specialisms and the International Foundation Programme as a whole.